StrangerealIntel/CyberThreatIntel/North Korea/APT/Kimsuky/2020-03-20/Analysis.md

 }
 ```

-<h6>The main function push the persistence, send the data stolen and wait the new order.</h6>
+<h6>The main function pushes the persistence, send the data stolen and wait for the new order.</h6>

 ```csharp
 function main